davy7125/polyphone/en/tutorials/read-midi-file-with-soundfont.md

 ## Selecting a soundfont

-To use a soundfont of your choice, click on the :guilabel:`Load soundfont` button and select your file.
+To use a soundfont of your choice, click on the :guilabel:`Upload soundfont` button and select your file.

 ## Connecting the MIDI output to Polyphone